sandordargo/sandordargo.github.io/_posts/2022-11-16-cpp23-expected.md

 - `value()`
 - `value_or()`

-In addition it offers another API function:
+In addition, it offers another API function:
 - `error()`

 Now let's see what each does.